In response to The Daily Post’s writing prompt: “I’ve become My Parents.”

 The shock of seeing his wide oversized eyes scared me as did the statement that I could not believe I heard exit my mouth.
 He quickly returned to this room, never to be heard from until I tucked him into bed and kissed him goodnight, a couple of hours later.

-I sat completely stunned for several minutes trying to understand why I made the comment.
+I sat utterly stunned for several minutes trying to understand why I made the comment.
 I was still in shock when I called and spoke to my mother telling her what happened.

 During the conversation, I could sense humor in her voice, as we talked.
 She gave me some parenting advice.
 I later apologized to my son and reemphasized that he has to follow the house rules no matter what.

-But on that day, “I became my parents,” although, not so much a disciplinarian and a strict rules manager as they were, but I inherited their parenting skills.
+But on that day, “I became my parents,” although, not so much a disciplinarian and a strict rules manager as they were, however, I inherited their parenting skills.